-I’m John Gasparich, a graduate of the 2008-2009 The Immersion program, and an apprentice the following year in the Nature Instructor Training program.
-I also met my wife, Khylynowey, during The Immersionprogram.
+I’m John Gasparich, a graduate of the 2008-2009 Immersion program, and an apprentice the following year in the Nature Instructor Training program.
+I also met my wife, Khylynowey, during the program.
 After my apprenticeship, my wife and I moved to Canada, to the farm where she was raised.
 In the first year of living on the farm, I built Khy and myself a small cabin with no power or running water, which we lived in for more than two years.

 Upon obtaining my work visa, I was fortunate enough to find work with the local non-profit Ghost River Rediscovery (GRR), as the Camp Coordinator.
 Our camp is located in an unbelievably beautiful valley in the front ranges of the Canadian Rockies.

 It’s a land of Lodgepole Pine, dry air, sunshine, and towering mountains.
 I oversee the hiring and training of staff, curriculum creation, risk management, and fund development, among other things.

 Over the winter months, I typically take a leave of absence from my position with GRR to do environmental work in Northern Alberta and Saskatchewan.
 While up north, I basically snowshoe all day, recording the tracks of all of the animals I find, or occasionally back-trail animals such as lynx, coyote, wolf, caribou, fisher, and moose.

 The things that I learned in The Immersion have certainly shaped me in powerful ways.
 In some ways, I’m still learning from the experience.
 I do know that without the foundation that the program laid in my life, I certainly would not be where I am today, doing the amazing work that I am so grateful to do.

 I’m not sure where the adventure will next lead, but the biggest part right now is parenthood.
 Khy and I have had a son, Finn, and he keeps us both busy most of the time.